-GEPL has a well-qualified team to advice it’s customers in commodities.
-We are member of both MCX and NCDEX
+GEPL has a well-qualified team to advise its customers in commodities.
+We are a member of both MCX and NCDEX

 Diversification is an important rule to prudent investment.
 So it is only logical to look at other asset classes to spread your nest eggs.

-Apart from offering comfort of diversification, price predictability is another edge that favors commodities investment.
+Apart from offering the comfort of diversification, price predictability is another edge that favors commodities investment.

 Since they are exchange-traded and cash-settled, only a margin is required to trade in commodities.
 This luxury of leverage is another advantage to investing in futures.